INFORMATION ABOUT NA – NARCOTICS ANONYMOUS IN COSTA RICA – COSTA RICA TREATMENT CENTER

 As long as the ties that bind us together are stronger than those that would tear us apart, all will be well.

 Understanding these Traditions comes slowly over a period of time.
 We pick up information as we talk to members and visit various groups.
 It usually isn’t until we get involved with service that someone points out that “personal recovery depends on NA unity,” and that unity depends on how well we follow our Traditions.
 The Twelve Traditions of NA are not negotiable.
 They are the guidelines that keep our Fellowship alive and free.
 By following these guidelines in our dealings with others, and society at large, we avoid many problems.
 That is not to say that our Traditions eliminate all problems.
 We still have to face difficulties as they arise: communication problems, differences of opinion, internal controversies, and troubles with individuals and groups outside the Fellowship.
 However, when we apply these principles, we avoid some of the pitfalls.
 Many of our problems are like those that our predecessors had to face.
-Their hard won experience gave birth to the Traditions, and our own experience has shown that these principles are just as valid today as they were when these Traditions were formulated.
+Their hard-won experience gave birth to the Traditions, and our own experience has shown that these principles are just as valid today as they were when these Traditions were formulated.
 Our Traditions protect us from the internal and external forces that could destroy us.
 They are truly the ties that bind us together.
 It is only through understanding and application that they work.

 Local meetings are frequently held in certain areas of Costa Rica, but also with changing locations, depending on the time and place necessary.
 Please contact us directly and we’ll gladly help to find the perfect fit for you.

 The list of current meetings is available below.
-Meetings are listed alphabetically by town or city and they are clickable for further details.